Septer7/VehicleIndex/README.md

 # Vehicle Web API (Web Services Project)

-Vehicle API allows users to retrieve various information regarding a certain type of vehicle, iicluding Vin Decoding as well as Recall Data.
+Vehicle API allows users to retrieve various information regarding a certain type of vehicle, including Vin Decoding as well as Recall Data.
 This is the repository for the group project of the **"TBD"** team for WEB SERVICES W23 at Vanier College.
 It includes:

 - All files (Project File, Images)